-There are loads of different devices on the market with beginner watches all the way through to tech for professionals who want to improve the minor faults in their game.
+There are loads of different devices on the market, from golf watches aimed at beginners to tech that can help professionals correct the minor faults in their game.

-Get your distance to the green, have your hardware track your shots and even improve your swing – tech is here to improve your game, and these are the best golf watches we've seen.
+Find your distance to the green, have your hardware track your shots and even improve your swing – the technology is here to improve your game, and these are the best golf watches we've seen.

 Best golf watch at a glance